-Any time and without justification and disadvantages you may withdraw your consent that allows us to use your biospecimen and data.
-In case you withdraw your consent, you may decide whether your specimen should be destroyed or be anonymized.
-In the latter situation, we delete the identification code that allows us to connect a specimen to you.
-One has to keep in mind that such an anonymization process cannot entirely exclude the small chance that a specimen can be tracked back to you.
+Any time and without justification and disadvantages you may withdraw your consent that allows us to use your child's biospecimen and data.
+In case you withdraw your consent, you may decide whether your child's specimen should be destroyed or be anonymized.
+In the latter situation, we delete the identification code that allows us to connect a specimen to your child.
+One has to keep in mind that such an anonymization process cannot entirely exclude the small chance that a specimen can be tracked back to your child.
 You can also decide whether your already collected data should be deleted or may be further used in anonymized form.
 Data can only be deleted under the conditions of Art.
 17 DSGVO.

-As soon as the purchase of the biomaterials and other data relating to your person has been deleted (anonymization), destruction is no longer possible.
+As soon as the purchase of the biomaterials and other data relating to your child's person has been deleted (anonymization), destruction is no longer possible.
 In addition, data from analyses already carried out can no longer be removed.